-Stay in one of these historic hotels, where some “spirited” guests may have checked out, but never leave.
+Stay in one of these historic hotels in the USA, where some “spirited” guests may have checked out, but never leave.

 One of the haunted hotels even has a connection to the beloved author of the Dr. Seuss books.

 You can request one of the haunted rooms, or request to avoid it.
 Or, just have a drink named for a friendly ghost at the hotel bar.